CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 In `student.php`, which statements correctly describe `INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)` on line 10?

-- It inserts two rows into the `students` table.
+- It sets to add new records into the `students` table.

-- It replaces the values in the SQL statement with question marks `(?,?,?,?)`.
+- It replaces the values in the SQL statement with question marks `?,?,?,?`.

-- It uses question marks `(?,?,?,?)` as paramters to be inserted into the `students` table.
+- It uses question marks `?,?,?,?` as parameters to be inserted into the `students` table.

-- It modifies the values to be inserted into the `students` table with positional placeholders `(?,?,?,?)`
+- It modifies the values to be inserted into the `students` table with positional placeholders `?,?,?,?`

-- It uses positional placeholders `(?,?,?,?)` to associate the values to be inserted into the `students` table.
+- It uses positional placeholders `?,?,?,?` to associate the values to be inserted into the `students` table.

 /// type=MS, answer=[2,3,4,5]